What is flashing

 Roofing

-The answer to 'what is flashing' is flashing is a critical component of a roof system that helps prevent water leaks.
-Flashing is a thin, impermeable material, usually made of galvanized steel, aluminum, or plastic, that is installed at roof joints, edges, and penetrations to divert water away from vulnerable areas and prevent it from entering the home.
+The answer to 'what is flashing' is that flashing is a key component of roofing systems that helps prevent leaks and water damage.
+Flashing refers to thin, durable pieces of metal, plastic, or other materials that are installed at roof transitions, edges, and penetrations to create a waterproof seal.
+Flashing is typically installed around chimneys, vents, skylights, and where the roof meets walls or other roofs to divert water away from vulnerable areas and prevent it from seeping into the home.

 Step-by-Step Guide